 Request current and official transcripts from all colleges and universities previously attended:

 No matter how long ago or how little credit was earned, including all correspondence and/or foreign credit.
 Paper or electronic transcript accepted.
 These transcripts should be scanned and uploaded directly to your application.
+Note that these transcripts should be from the institution of higher education.
+High school transcripts will not be accepted.

 Statement of Professional Purpose: